-What Every Student, Parent, & Educator Should Know About How to Study…
+What Every Student Should Know About How to Study…

-And What Every Educator Should Know About Inspiring Students to Study.
+And What Every Parent and Educator Should Know About how to Inspire Students to Study.

 The Study Cycle 101

 This free course is designed for educators curious about teaching their own students how to study more effectively.

 However, if you are a parent or student, you are also welcome to participate in this free course to learn the basics of The Study Cycle!

 Learn the main concept that makes the Study Cycle so effective & how to incorporate it with students.

 The word “study” sucks, but when the student is in charge of how they learn, they actually learn more.

 Fill your teaching toolbox with 30+ strategies students can use to apply the Study Cycle to their real lives.

 I’ve included many case studies that show you how students & educators are using the Study Cycle.